 My easel!
-It is covered in a black table cloth and the covered in plastic from the fabric store.
-The border is taped on to help my short students put on and take off their art work independently.
+It is covered with a black tablecloth and the covered in plastic from the fabric store.
+The border is taped on to help my short students put on and take off their artwork independently.

 The family board is full of information for families.
 It houses the sign in/out sheets, mailboxes, extra forms, lunch menu, snack menu, daily schedule, announcements, and my newsletter.

 On top of the cubbies, is where I keep my student portfolios and portfolio filing crate.
 You can find out more about my student portfolios and assessments HERE.
 Want the super cute labels?
 I use them everywhere and I even used them for signs at my Meet the Teacher!
 Find out more about theme HERE.

 Parents and students LOVE the family name tag necklaces I make each year!
 At Meet the Teacher, I take a picture of each student with their family.
 I print the picture, add their name sticker at the bottom of a piece of card stock, laminate, and add some plastic string.
 Students wear their family necklace anytime they miss their family.
 The can keep their family close to their heart while they are at school.
 They are magical!